-In Episode 16 of House Fur Happy Hour Podcast we are talking about how changing the word “Should” to the word “Could” in your daily conversations with others, but more importantly when talking about or directly to yourself.
-The words you choose to use within your inner dialogue can be really empowering or disempowering.
+In Episode 16 of House Fur Happy Hour Podcast, we are talking about changing the word “Should” to “Could” in your daily conversations with others, but more importantly, when talking about or directly to yourself.
+The words you choose to use within your inner dialogue can be empowering or disempowering.

-As I’ve been on my path to a healthier mental state, I’ve become more in-tune to my inner dialog and how it affects my mood, my interactions with others, the decisions I make, and how I view myself.
-When I dissected the conversations I had with myself I realized just how demoralizing the word “should” can be.
+As I’ve been on my path to a healthier mental state, I’ve become more in tune with my inner dialog and how it affects my mood, interactions with others, decisions, and views myself.
+When I dissected my conversations with myself, I realized just how demoralizing the word “should” could be.

-The word “should” isn’t all bad, but it has to be used in the right context.
+The word “should” isn’t all bad, but it must be used properly.

-When I was using the word “should”, I was basically telling myself that I wasn’t good enough, or doing enough, or being enough and this type of self-sabotaging language just builds and builds.
+When I was using the word “should,” I was telling myself that I wasn’t good enough, or doing enough, or being enough, and this type of self-sabotaging language just builds and builds.

-I don’t have the moral authority to be telling people what they should or should not be doing.
+I don’t have the moral authority to tell people what they should or should not be doing.

 When I use the word “should,” it is usually motivated by a lack of self-acceptance rather than encouragement.
-And if I were to use the word “should”, when talking to others it would be motivate them to do what I suggested rather than making the best decision for themselves.
+And if I were to use the word “should” when talking to others, it would motivate them to do what I suggested rather than make the best decision for themselves.

-Studies show that by simply using the word could, your internal conversation changes.
-Not necessarily that changing from should to could automatically converts to a positive mindset, but that it doesn’t handcuff you to one specific outcome.
+Studies show that your internal conversation changes by simply using the word could.
+Not necessarily that changing from should to could automatically convert to a positive mindset, but it doesn’t handcuff you to one specific outcome.
 You just need it to be empowering versus disempowering.
-Doing this will keep you accountable for your choices yet feel open to making some changes.
+Doing this will keep you accountable for your choices, yet feel open to making some changes.
 Having choices and accepting that you are human and will make mistakes.

-Exchanging the word “should” for the word “could” opens a lot of doors for me.
+Exchanging the word “should” for the word “could” opened many doors for me.
 It allows me to realize that I have a choice or more freedom about things.
-Saying that I “could” removes a lot the guilt associated with not doing something.
+Saying I “could” removes much of the guilt associated with not doing something.

-Should doesn’t allow you to make mistakes.
-The word “Should” puts restrictions on what you give yourself grace for.
+It Should doesn’t allow you to make mistakes.
+The word “Should” restricts what you give yourself grace for.